Inflect logo

 Natural Disaster Risk

-Overall Risk: Low (2.7/10) – as of September 2025.
+The overall risk for Lezennes is categorized as Low (2.7/10) as of September 2025.
 The region is geographically stable, though specific site selection must account for local water management.

 • River Flood: 7.5 (High) – This is the primary regional concern; site-specific mitigation and elevation are necessary.